atzheng/xp_gym/README.md

 3. Override `reset()` and `update()` if needed

 ### Adding New Environments

+Easiest method is to use the `XPEnvironment` wrapper:

 1. Inherit from `XPEnvironment`
 2. Define policies A and B in the constructor